expojo/expojo-maven-parent/README.md

 In the modern world innovation and the ability to allow yourself to think "outside the box" and dare to make a change for the better is what sets apart modern, agile companies from their more traditional peers.

-ExPojo lets you claim back your right as a Java developer to write "lightning fast apps!".
+ExPojo lets you claim back your right, as a Java developer, to write "awesome, lightning fast apps!" that are not crippled by the usual interminable behind the scenes reflection and other CPU hogging "obsfuscated magic" required to perform dependency injection.

 Why ExPojo?
 -----------